brynnsmith/jellyfish-api/README.md

 <b>Tech used:</b> HTML, CSS, JavaScript, Node.js

 Just jellies started with jellyfish research, content sourcing (more jelly types will be added - I have developed a very long list at this point haha) and building out a database using Node.js with all of the information I wanted to store and have present within the application.
 The basic framework for the site was then created using HTML, CSS and vanilla JavaScript using a mobile-first approach, as that is the main way this content will be consumed.
-I then further customized the styling, tested responsiveness and added media queries for larger resolutions.
+I then further customized the styling, tested responsiveness and added media queries for larger resolution screens.

 <h2>Optimizations</h2>